daattali/wayback-wiki-extension/README.md

-# wayback-wiki-extension
-Surf Wikipedia on a specific date in the past
+# Wayback Wiki - Surf Wikipedia on a specific date in the past (Chrome / Firefox / Edge extension)